croessner/geoip-policyd/README.md

-MAX_COUNTRIES | Maximum number of countries before rejecting e-mails; default(3) MAX_IPS | Maximum number of IP addresses before rejecting e-mails; default(10) BLOCKED_NO_EXPIRE | Do not expire senders from Redis, if they were blocked in the past WHITELIST_PATH | Whitelist with different IP and country limits HTTP_USE_BASIC_AUTH | Enable basic HTTP auth; default(false) HTTP_USE_SSL | Enable HTTPS; default(false) HTTP_BASIC_AUTH_USERNAME | HTTP basic auth username
+MAX_COUNTRIES | Maximum number of countries before rejecting e-mails; default(3) MAX_IPS | Maximum number of IP addresses before rejecting e-mails; default(10) BLOCKED_NO_EXPIRE | Do not expire senders from Redis, if they were blocked in the past CUSTOM_SETTINGS_PATH | Custom settings with different IP and country limits HTTP_USE_BASIC_AUTH | Enable basic HTTP auth; default(false) HTTP_USE_SSL | Enable HTTPS; default(false) HTTP_BASIC_AUTH_USERNAME | HTTP basic auth username